itan-s/Prediction-of-Product-Sales/README.md

 ![bar 2](https://github.com/itan-s/Prediction-of-Product-Sales/assets/151743020/7cc084f1-be6d-48a9-b557-7bbaf900a966)

 Observations:
-* Supermarket 3 earned the highest average sales.
-Grocery stores earned the lowest.
+* Supermarket Type 3 earned the highest average sales, but Supermarket Type 1 got the highest total item outlet sales.
+This is because Supermarket Type 1 has more Item_Outlet_Sales records than Type 3.
+Grocery stores earned the lowest, which may be due to their relatively smaller size and limited stocks of items.
-* Stores in tier 2 and 3 locations have notably higher average sales than those of tier 1 locations.
+* Stores in tier 2 and 3 locations have notably higher total and average item outlet sales than those of tier 1 locations, hinting that Tier 1 locations may have fewer customers, low customer patronage, or small purchases per item.

 ### Number of items sold per item type